 - Surface or subsurface conditions such as bare spots, forest growth, rocks, stumps, impact with lift towers and other structures and their components

 - Collisions with other skiers, users or persons

-In addition to assuming the inherent risks of skiing, as a condition precedent to using Snowbird’s facilities, you assume the risk of and waive all claims for liability against Snowbird arising out of an injury or damage you receive while using any of Snowbird’s facilities, including injury, death or damaged caused by the negligence or other misconduct of Snowbird and it’s agents and employees.
+In addition to assuming the inherent risks of skiing, as a condition precedent to using Snowbird’s facilities, you assume the risk of and waive all claims for liability against Snowbird arising out of an injury or damage you receive while using any of Snowbird’s facilities, including injury, death or damage caused by the negligence or other misconduct of Snowbird and its agents and employees.
 If you cannot assume these risks, do not use the Snowbird ski area or its facilities, or contact Ski Patrol.

 Terrain features, both natural and man-made, are not designed for inverted aerial moves.
 Inverted moves are not recommended.
 Perform them at your own risk.

 Ski Area Boundaries are closed except at designated Forest Service Backcountry exit access points.
 The exit access points are at the base of the Mineral Basin Express Chairlift and off the Thunder Alley ski run, uphill from the base of the Baby Thunder Lift.
 Avalanche danger and other life-threatening hazards exist beyond the ski area boundary.
 If you choose to leave the ski area, you are solely responsible for your safety.
 Ski patrol is not available outside the Ski Area Boundary and no avalanche mitigation is performed in these areas.
 Rescue by Salt Lake County Search and Rescue - call 911.

 Avalanche mitigation measures within the ski area boundaries help mitigate the risk of avalanches, but cannot eliminate the possibility of an avalanche occurring in avalanche prone areas and runout zones open for skiing.